rd-switchboard/Inference/Importers/Dryad/import_dryad/README.md

 #### Build and ussage

-To build the program run `mvn package -am` from the `Importers/Dryad/import_dryad` project forlder or run `mvn package -pl :import_dryad -am` from the main repository folder:
+To build the program run `mvn package -am` from the `Importers/Dryad/import_dryad` project forlder or run `mvn package -pl :import_dryad -am` from the main repository folder.
+Or to build everything, simple run `mvn package` from the main repository folder.

 ```
 cd Importers/Dryad/import_dryad